chrisofspades/fredara-hadley-website/content/authors/fredara/_index.md

 bio: Fredara Mareva Hadley, Ph.D. is an ethnomusicology professor in the Department of Music History.

 interests:
-- Artificial Intelligence
+- African and African Diasporic Music
-- Computational Linguistics
+- Ethnomusicology of Classical Music
-- Information Retrieval
+-  Popular Music Studies

 # education:
 #   courses: